Award categories

 This award recognises effort, innovation and success in collaborative working, partnerships and knowledge exchange activities that have enabled University of Manchester research to achieve positive impacts in terms of improvements to the economy, society, culture, public policy or services, health, the environment or quality of life.

-• Academic staff and researchers at any career stage, including PhD students, post-doctoral researchers and other early career researchers.
+• Academic staff and researchers, including PhD students, post-doctoral researchers and early career researchers.

 • Individuals or small teams.